Ouranosinc/Magpie/docs/authentication.rst

        :envvar:`MAGPIE_USER_REGISTRATION_APPROVAL_ENABLED`.

         A) When :envvar:`MAGPIE_USER_REGISTRATION_APPROVAL_ENABLED` is **NOT** activated, only email validation is required from the confirmation email.
-Receiving the confirmation in that case immediately completes the :term:`User` registration process.
+When visiting the confirmation link inside the sent email, the emitted request received by `Magpie` will in that case immediately complete that :term:`User` registration process.
 The procedure moves directly to step (5) skipping (4).

         B) If :envvar:`MAGPIE_USER_REGISTRATION_APPROVAL_ENABLED` was instead activated, approval must first occur.
            This will be possible as reception of the validated email from the :term:`Pending User` will trigger